 Program Educational Objectives:

-Program educational objectives are broad statements that describe the career and professional accomplishments that the program prepares its graduates to achieve within two to three years after graduation.
-The objective of the undergraduate program in petroleum engineering is to graduate engineers who are well prepared;
+Program educational objectives are broad statements that describe the career and professional accomplishments that the program prepares its graduates to achieve within a few years after graduation.

-- In petroleum engineering and related geosciences to compete in the global upstream petroleum industry.
+- established careers in petroleum engineering and related geosciences that enable them to compete in the global energy industry,

 Student outcomes are narrower statements that describe what the students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that the students acquire in their matriculation through the program.
 Upon completion of the undergraduate program in petroleum engineering, the graduate would have attained the following:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.